Cosmological constant in a quantum fluid model

-being $\psi_c$ the order parameter, $\hat{\chi}$ the single-particle excitations and $\hat{\zeta}$ the higher-order corrections originated in multi-particle excitations and correlations \cite{Ralf1,Ralf2}.
+where $\psi_c$ is the order parameter, $\hat{\chi}$ is the single-particle excitations and $\hat{\zeta}$ is the higher-order corrections originated in multi-particle excitations and correlations \cite{Ralf1,Ralf2}.
 Here single-particle means that Fourier components of $\hat{\chi}$ are linear superpositions of annihilation and creation operators of quasiparticles and $\hat{N}=\hat{A}^\dag \hat{A}$ counts the total number of particles \cite{Ralf1,Ralf2}.

-The vacuum pressure induced by the single-particle excitations only represent contributions of matter.
-At this respect we note that the higher-order corrections also contribute to the ground state energy, as can be seen in the equations of motion coupled for $\psi_c$, $\hat{\chi}$ and $\hat{\zeta}$ \cite{Ralf1}.
-Owing to the higher-order corrections depend on the microscopic details of the interactions between the fundamental constituents of the quantum liquid, the microscopic physics of the system should be known to be able to obtain the full contributions to the vacuum pressure.
+The vacuum pressure induced by single-particle excitations only represent contributions of matter.
+At this respect we note that higher-order corrections also contribute to ground-state energy, as can be seen in the equations of motion coupled by $\psi_c$, $\hat{\chi}$ and $\hat{\zeta}$ \cite{Ralf1,Ralf2}.
+Since the higher-order corrections depend on microscopic details of the interactions among the fundamental constituents of the quantum liquid, microscopic physics of the system should be known for obtaining the full contributions to the vacuum pressure.

-\seCtion{Vacuum energy in non-equilibrium} Additionally to the scenarios that might induce a cosmological constant for a universe in mechanical equilibrium, that we have analyzed in the last section, the surface tension is another one.
-This tension is provided by the boundaries of the system \cite{ca4,ca5,ca9}, mining that the universe is bounded by a surface in a $3$-dimensional space.
-However this scenario is not considered here.
+The surface tension is another scenario that might induce a cosmological constant for a universe in mechanical equilibrium.
+This tension is provided by boundaries of the system \cite{ca4,ca5,ca9}, meaning that the universe is bounded by a surface in a $3$-dimensional space.
+However this scenario has not been considered here.